-Your doctor may use a scan to better understand or diagnose sarcoma.
+Your doctor may use a scan or test to better understand or diagnose sarcoma.

-There are several kinds of scan used depending on the area your doctor is examining.
+There are several kinds of scans and tests used depending on the area your doctor is examining.

 X-ray